nus-cs2103-AY2122S1/ip/docs/README.md

 Excellent!
 I've added this task:
 [T] [M] Homework
 ```
-Note that `[M]` indicates the tasks is of medium priority. **By default, if the priority is not assigned, the task is classified as medium priority.** To change the tasks' priority, use the priority flag.
+**By default, if the priority is not assigned, the task is classified as medium priority.** To change the tasks' priority, use the priority flag.

 Example: `todo homework /priority H` - adds a new Todo that is named "Homework" that is of high priority.